Co-director, Centre for Human Rights and Legal Pluralism

 Follow him on Twitter: @fredericmegret

-Frédéric Mégret is an Associate Professor of Law.
-In March 2015, he was made a William Dawson Scholar by McGill University.
+Frédéric Mégret is an Professor of Law and a William Dawson Scholar at McGill University.
 He held the Canada Research Chair on the Law of Human Rights and Legal Pluralism from 2006 to 2015.
 He was promoted to full professor in 2019.
 He was named co-director of the Centre for Human Rights and Legal Pluralism in 2021.

 Before joining the University of McGill, Professor Mégret was an Assistant Professor at the Faculty of Law of the University of Toronto, a Boulton fellow at McGill University and a research associate at the European University Institute in Florence.